Jennifer Wilber is a teacher and writer. She holds a B.A. in English and an Associate's in Computer Game Design. She is a life-long gamer.

 Many fans never left the series and have faithfully been coming back to experience each new generation of Pokémon since Red and Blue were first released.
 These fans may still have their original Pokémon team, whom they have transferred to each new game as they have been released, growing up with their very first Pokémon.
 These dedicated fans never outgrew the series, and still eagerly await the next generation of Pokémon games.

-Though each of the Pokémon games follow the same basic story - collect all of the badges and defeat the Elite Four while collecting as many Pokémon as possible - each new set if games offers plenty if new experiences, not to mention new Pokémon, to keep lifelong fans coming back for more.
+Though each of the Pokémon games follows the same basic story—collect all of the badges and defeat the Elite Four while collecting as many Pokémon as possible—each new set of games offers plenty of new experiences, not to mention new Pokémon, to keep lifelong fans coming back for more.

 The Rising Popularity of Nerd Culture

 Nerd culture in general has become more popular in recent years.
 Because it is more trendy, to be interested in things that are considered “nerdy,” such as video games and anime, more adults are now more willing to openly share their interest in Pokémon, and other “nerdy” interests publicly.
 Further, people who would have otherwise not been interested in Pokémon may jump on the bandwagon when they see their friends playing the games.